Log-Devs/logistic-port/README.md

   - This approach keeps the codebase clean while allowing easy restoration of the feature when ready.

 ### Architectural Notes

+- **Global Loader Architecture:**
+  - All loading UI is now managed by a single global loader (`AppLoaderWrapper`).
+  - The loader listens to the global loading state from `AuthProvider` (via the `useAuth` hook).
+  - All page/component-level loaders have been removed for consistency and maintainability.
+  - The loader is only displayed during authentication/user hydration or other global loading events.
+  - This ensures a professional, non-redundant, and cohesive user experience.
+  - See the `AppLoaderWrapper` and `AuthProvider` components for implementation details.

+#### Migration Steps
+  1. Removed all local/component-level loading state and loader UI from pages and components (e.g., `AppShell`).
+  2. Refactored `AppLoaderWrapper` to consume loading state from `AuthProvider` only.
+  3. Updated all documentation and tests to reflect the new architecture.

+#### Usage
+  - To trigger the global loader, set the `loading` state in `AuthProvider` to `true`.
+  - The loader will automatically appear and hide based on the global loading state.
+  - No component/page should manage its own loading UI—use the context instead.

+#### Testing the Loader
+  - Automated tests are provided in `tests/global-loader.test.tsx`.
+  - These tests ensure:
+    - The loader is visible when the global loading state is `true`.
+    - The loader is hidden and content is visible when loading is `false`.
+    - No duplicate loaders appear from local/component state.
+  - Run tests with `npm test` or `yarn test` (see package.json for details).
+  - All tests follow clean code and OOP best practices.

 - **Global Theming:**
   - The `ThemeProvider` from `next-themes` is now applied **only at the root layout** (`app/layout.tsx` or `app/client/layout.tsx`).